 Leaving Public School

 Want to pull your child from public school?
-Here’s how:
+Essentially, here’s how:

-You can leave at any time during the year.
-Once you send proper notice, you’re legal.
-Some families leave mid-year when school isn’t working out.
+Importantly, you can leave at any time during the year.
+Simply, once you send proper notice, you’re legal.
+Indeed, some families leave mid-year when school isn’t working out.

 High School and Graduation

-Ohio homeschoolers get real diplomas that parents issue.
-For college, you’ll need:
+Notably, Ohio homeschoolers get real diplomas that parents issue.
+Specifically, for college, you’ll need:

-• Transcript – list of courses and grades
+- First, Transcript – essentially list of courses and grades

-• Course descriptions – what each class covered
+- Also, Course descriptions – specifically what each class covered

-• SAT or ACT scores – most colleges want these
+- Additionally, SAT or ACT scores – typically most colleges want these

-• Portfolio – some schools ask for work samples
+- Finally, Portfolio – sometimes some schools ask for work samples

-Ohio state colleges welcome homeschoolers.
-Many have special application steps for home-educated students.
-Start planning for college during 9th grade to make the process smoother.
+Encouragingly, Ohio state colleges welcome homeschoolers.
+Indeed, many have special application steps for home-educated students.
+Therefore, start planning for college during 9th grade to make the process smoother.
+Specifically, Ohio Higher Education provides resources for homeschool students applying to state universities.

 Special Needs

-You can homeschool kids with special needs using the same process.
-You won’t get public school services automatically.
-But some districts offer help to homeschoolers.
-Ask your district’s special education office what’s available.
-Many families find private therapists and tutors to fill the gaps.
+Importantly, you can homeschool kids with special needs using the same process.
+However, you won’t get public school services automatically.
+Nevertheless, some districts offer help to homeschoolers.
+Therefore, ask your district’s special education office what’s available.
+Alternatively, many families find private therapists and tutors to fill the gaps.

 Sports and Activities

-Great news!
-Ohio law lets homeschoolers play sports at their local public school.
-Your child must meet the same rules as other students.
-Talk to the school’s athletic director to sign up.
-Many homeschoolers play football, basketball, and other sports alongside public school peers.
+Fortunately, Ohio law lets homeschoolers play sports at their local public school.
+However, your child must meet the same rules as other students.
+Simply, talk to the school’s athletic director to sign up.
+Notably, many homeschoolers play football, basketball, and other sports alongside public school peers.

 Frequently Asked Questions